Gravicode/due-javascript/README.md

     print("Hello DUE!")

-We now need to copy the DUE Javascript library [JS LIB](https://github.com/Gravicode/due-javascript/).
+We now need to copy the DUE Javascript library [JS LIB](https://github.com/Gravicode/due-javascript/), check duelink.js, it contains driver for DUE.
 The library is also available on the [downloads](https://duelink.com/software/downloads.html) page if needed.

 ##### Tip